balena-io-experimental/balena-sound/ARCHITECTURE.md

 ```

 **ALSA bridge**
-If your application does not have built-in PulseAudio support you can create a bridge to it by using ALSA.
-This can't be one-lined so we wrote a little script that will do the work for you:
+If your application does not have built-in PulseAudio support, you can create a bridge to it by using ALSA.
+This can't be added in easily, so we wrote a little script that will do the work for you:

 ```
 ENV PULSE_SERVER=tcp:localhost:4317